A few Ideas for towns Close By

 Portovenere is one of the favorite departure points for Cinque Terre, following the famous Pathway no. 1.
 For more information on trails in Portovenere click here

-It is believed that the port (Portus Veneris) dates as far back as the middle of the 1st century BC and the Church of Peter the Apostle now stands on the remains of a temple to the goddess Venus.
+It is believed that the port (Portus Veneris) dates as far back as the middle of the 1st century BC and there is a quaint little church to visit: the Church of Peter the Apostle now stands on the remains of a temple to the goddess Venus.

-The church, with its white and black stripes is very suggestive, and a visit here, includes not only the architectural structure but the sound of the waves below, the color of the sea and the sometimes the mist which shrouds everything from view leaving only your imagination.
+The church, with its white and black stripes, is very suggestive, and a visit here will enchant you with both the architectural structure and the sound of the waves below, the color of the sea and the sometimes the mist which shrouds everything from view leaving only your imagination.

-Portovenere can be reached from La Spezia Centrale train station in approximately 30 - 40 minutes depending on the solution that you use using public transport or by the ferry boat.
+Portovenere can be reached from La Spezia Centrale train station in approximately 30 - 40 minutes depending on the solution that you use: public transport or by the ferry boat.

 great sandy beaches